Sports Medicine

 "A 35-year-old has bipolar (kissing) lesions on the medial femoral condyle and tibial plateau after failed HTO.
 What are your options?"

 Bipolar or kissing lesions are among the most challenging cartilage problems.
 This patient with both femoral and tibial involvement after failed HTO requires careful evaluation. **Assessment:** 1.
 Current alignment - did HTO fail mechanically or is alignment now acceptable?
 2. Size of each lesion - femoral and tibial separately 3.
 Bone stock - any bone loss from prior surgery?
 4. Associated pathology - meniscal status critical **Treatment Options:** **1.
-Bipolar OCA (femoral + tibial):** - Can address both surfaces - Lower success than unipolar (65% vs 80%+ at 10 years) - Complex surgery with higher risk - May still delay arthroplasty 5-10 years **2.
+Bipolar OCA (femoral + tibial):** - Can address both surfaces - Clearly lower success than unipolar OCA (bipolar grafting is a recognised predictor of failure) - Complex surgery with higher risk - May still delay arthroplasty 5-10 years **2.
 Unipolar OCA + other treatment:** - OCA for larger lesion - Microfracture or debridement for smaller opposing lesion - Reduces complexity but may not address both fully **3.
 Meniscal allograft + cartilage treatment:** - If meniscal deficiency contributes, add meniscal allograft - Addresses load distribution **4.
 TKA:** - Definitive option at age 35 but young - Should be considered if biology fails - Patient may still need revision in lifetime Given her age (35), I would counsel toward attempting biological solution first.
 Bipolar OCA with meniscal allograft if meniscal deficient would be my preferred approach, with clear counseling about reduced success rates compared to unipolar disease.

 MCQ Practice Points